modalitysystems/modalitysoftware-docs/CreateTeam/deployteamsapp.md

 When a user first launches the App from within Microsoft Team, they are required to provide consent for their details to be accessed by the App

    ![Screenshot](images/teams-consent.png)

-## Enabling users to create teams with Guest Access

-If this feature is enabled for your tenant you can enable users in the following steps.

-1. Login to Azure Portal
-2. Click Azure Active Directory
-3. Click Enterprise Applications
-4. Search for Modality TG API
-5. Click Users and Groups
-6. Click Add user
-7. Find your users
-8. Select the Guest Admin role
-9. Assign.

-## Enabling users to access admin area and reporting

-You can enable users in the following steps.

-1. Login to Azure Portal
-2. Click Azure Active Directory
-3. Click Enterprise Applications
-4. Search for Modality TG API
-5. Click Users and Groups
-6. Click Add user
-7. Find your users
-8. Select the Admin role
-9. Assign.

 ## Changing default settings